Thad Forester's official site

 Probably most important to me–specifically, I’m talking being comfortable for a long time, not just feel good when trying on and walking around the store before purchasing.
 These shoes need no break-in, have no stiffness, and felt great on my feet from mile 1 to mile 80.
 I’ve had zero rubbing on my heal, ankle bone, and no hot spots on my feet.
 After 28 miles in Nashville with heavy weight, I had a crack on my right heal that was a little painful for a few days after.
 This had nothing to do with the shoes, but more with my feet prep and slight compensation due to my weak left achilles from surgery.

 After 28 mile ruck with 30 lbs.
-Never change my socks or took my shoes off until the end.
+Never changed my socks or took my shoes off until the end.

 Sizing